elliot-tang/enlightenus/README.md

 - Quiz Interface (In Progress, Not Yet Integrated)
    - Created home screen navigation skeleton
    - Created screens for two types of quizzes, scroll view and questions 1 by 1.
-- Deployment of Application (Partially Completed)
+- Deployment of Application (Completed)
    - Backend deployed on AWS EC2 instance
-   - Frontend not deployed
+   - Android APK generated

 ### Milestone 2
 Implementation of Core Features: